streamich/libreact/docs/viewport.md

 , where

-  - `placeholder` - React element to render while this component is out of viewport.
+  - `placeholder` - React element to render while this component is out of view.

 ## Usage